Skip to content

 MCP Configuration 🛠️

-This guide explains how to configure MCP in your bot_config.toml.
+This document details how to configure MCP in bot_config.toml.

-If you're not familiar with MCP yet, read the MCP Feature Overview first to understand what it can do.
+If you are not yet familiar with what MCP is, we recommend reading MCP Feature Overview first to understand its capabilities.

 Configuration Structure Overview

-MCP configuration lives under the [mcp] section of bot_config.toml, with three layers:
+MCP configuration is located under the [mcp] section in bot_config.toml, divided into three levels:

 toml